Machine Learning Systems: A Survey from a Data-Oriented Perspective: Related Work

-A wide range of papers have surveyed the application of AI in the last few years.
-They are usually focused on the AI techniques and algorithms that have been applied to solve problems in specific domains.
-They report the challenges that these algorithms face and the open research gaps that require the development of novel AI methods.
-For example, Cai et al.~\cite{cai2019survey} provide a survey of multimodal data-driven techniques applied to the domain of smart healthcare.
+A growing body of literature focuses on surveying the application of AI.
+Table~\ref{table:related-work-comparison} shows how our work compares against these surveys.
+One category of current surveys presents use cases of AI algorithms that solve problems in specific domains.
+They report the challenges these algorithms face at deployment.
+For example, Cai et al.~\cite{cai2019survey} survey multimodal ML techniques applied to the healthcare domain.
 They review systems for disease analysis, triage, diagnosis, and treatment.
 Bohg et al.~\cite{bohg2013data} survey data-driven methodologies for robot grasping.
 They focus on techniques based on object recognition and pose estimation for known, familiar, and unknown objects.
-The review includes a comparison between data-driven methodologies and analytics approaches.
-Qin et al.~\cite{qin2012survey} review the state-of-the-art of data-driven methods for industrial fault detection and diagnosis.
-The focus of their survey is on fault detectability and identifiability methods for industrial processes with different complexity and at different scales.
-Wong et al.~\cite{Wong2020TheRE} presents the challenges of applying deep learning (DL) techniques in radio frequency applications.
+The review compares data-driven methodologies and analytics approaches.
+Qin et al.~\cite{qin2012survey} analyse data-driven methods for industrial fault detection and diagnosis.
+This survey focuses on fault detectability and identifiability methods for industrial processes with different complexities and sizes.
+Wong et al.~\cite{Wong2020TheRE} present the challenges of applying deep learning (DL) techniques in radio frequency applications.
 This work reviews DL applications in the radio frequency domain from the perspective of data trust, security, and hardware/software issues for DL deployment in real-world wireless communication applications.
-Joshi et al.~\cite{Joshi2022} surveys the deployment of deep learning approaches at the edge.
-Their review presents deep learning models architectures, enabling technologies, and adaptation techniques.
-Their work also describes different metrics for deep learning models at the edge which can be used to design and evaluate DL techniques.
+Joshi et al.~\cite{Joshi2022} survey the deployment of deep learning approaches at the edge.
+Their review presents architectures of deep learning models, enabling technologies, and adaptation techniques.
+Their work also describes different metrics for designing and evaluating deep learning models at the edge.
+Our survey is domain-agnostic and focuses on papers that report ML-based systems at deployment.
+In addition, we extend specific domain surveys by analysing the design decisions and software architectural patterns behind the systems the authors report.